"Eastern" perspective: three ancient Indian ideas

 under (i) above thus becomes the subject's self-created universe of

-discourse, an ever-changing, self-delimited context of interest
+discourse (or universe of thought and action), an ever-changing, self-delimited context of interest

 or concern within which people move as observers, speakers,